nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 * Setting up the GitHub team org/repo
 * Changed the product icon to the current version (ledger with pen) using GIMP
-* Maintaining the issue tracker, marked duplicate bugs after the PE-D, separated true bugs from feature flaws, and trimmed the bug count to related to unique issues only.
+* Maintaining the issue tracker, organised bug issues after PE-D
 * Released version v1.3.1 for PE-D and fixed 16 bugs after PE-D

 **Review/mentoring contributions**: